KnightNight101/UoR_APP/Draft_2/FEATURES.md

 ## Overview

 This document describes the features of the Draft_2 Project Management Platform, a local desktop application built with Python and PySide6/QML.
 **Note:** The application was rolled back from a web-based stack; all web/React/Vite/MUI/GitHub/VCS features are now planned only and not present in the current codebase.
+The current implementation uses a QML frontend with PySide6 for a native desktop experience.

 ---